telekom-mms/.github/README.md

 It should only run on `push` to master/main branch and on schedule.

+#### Requirements

+The GitHub Application `MMS settings as code` must be installed in the GitHub repository.

 #### Inputs

 | secrets                  | description                                                                                                                                     | required |